 Known as Wu We Zi in Mandarin (five taste fruit), Schisandra chinensis berries are one of the 50 essential ingredients in traditional Chinese medicine.
 Fresh Schisandra berries are much better tasting than the dried fruit, although both fresh and dried fruit are packed with nutrition.
 That said, the fresh berries are an acquired taste.
 Most Schisandra plants are dioecioius, meaning you need a male and a female plant to set fruit.
 This is not the case with Magnola vine 'Eastern Prince', our offering below, which is self-fertile.
 Bay Flora Magnolia vines are pesticide-free.
 Zones 4-9.

-Shipping is 25% to CA, 30% to OR and WA, and 40% to rest of continental U.S. Sorry, no shipping to AK, FL, HI.
+Shipping is 30% to CA, 35% to OR,WA,AZ and NV, and 45% to rest of continental U.S. Sorry, no shipping to AK, FL, HI.
 Orders received by 5 PM on Friday are shipped the following Monday.

 |Schisandra chinensis 'Eastern Prince'|

 This Magnolia vine is a deciduous, twining, woody vine to about 20 feet, with unexceptional flowers and remarkable clusters of shiny red berries in late summer.
 Schisandra chinensis 'Eastern Prince' is an excellent choice for a shady nook in hot climates or full sun in coastal areas.
 The Magnolia vine prefers a rich, moisture-retentive soil and adequate water during the growing season.
 It is also very sensitive to salts in your water supply or fertilizer, so leach the roots regularly if you see light brown damage on leaf margins.
 Will take a few years to flower/fruit.
-'Eastern Prince' is self-fertile, so it does not need a pollinator.
-Hardy to about 0 degrees F. 1 gal containers, plants about 1.5' tall.
-OUT OF STOCK UNTIL FALL 2014.
+'Eastern Prince' is self-fertile, so it does not need a pollenizer.
+Hardy to about 0 degrees F. 1 gal containers, plants about 8" tall, much smaller than photo as of September 2016 and going dormant.